talbergs/zbx-box/readme.md

-bin/zbx,db:145:	# TODO: it creates user surrounded with doublequotes in case of "master" bin/zbx,db:208:    # TODO: some issues here still to fix.. bin/zbx,db:97:	# TODO: it creates user surrounded with doublequotes in case of "master" bin/zbx,dev:26:# TODO: it creates based on local ref - might add a switch to choose to fetch more recent base version during "create" bin/zbx.flags:41:# TODO not all paths are matched, contribution needed. bin/zbx,generate:4:## TODO: for now only changelog entry file. bin/zbx,generate:5:## TODO: check-strings comment
+bin/zbx,db:145:	# TODO: it creates user surrounded with doublequotes in case of "master" bin/zbx,db:208:    # TODO: some issues here still to fix.. bin/zbx,db:97:	# TODO: it creates user surrounded with doublequotes in case of "master" bin/zbx.flags:41:# TODO not all paths are matched, contribution needed. bin/zbx,generate:4:## TODO: for now only changelog entry file. bin/zbx,generate:5:## TODO: check-strings comment